MarkJB/TDS_Sensor/README.md

-# DFRobot Gravity TDS Sensor
+# DFRobot Gravity TDS Sensor for ESP32

-FreeRTOS task to read the DFRobot Gravity TDS sensor.
+FreeRTOS task to read the DFRobot Gravity TDS sensor on an ESP32.

 Mark Benson 2018
 Licence - MIT or whatever is used for the rest of this project!